PetrKorab/Choose-the-Right-One-Evaluating-Topic-Models-for-Business-Intelligence/README.md

 # Choose the Right One: Evaluating Topic Models for Business Intelligence
-Python code for **Choose the Right One: Evaluating Topic Models for Business Intelligence**, submitted to *Towards Data Science*.
+Python code for **Choose the Right One: Evaluating Topic Models for Business Intelligence**, 25.4.2025. *Towards Data Science*.
 Article is [here.](https://towardsdatascience.com/choose-the-right-one-evaluating-topic-models-for-business-intelligence/)